Noël Olivier

 Hon.
 Noël Olivier Richards (25 December 1892 – 11 April 1969) was an English medical doctor.
 She was born on Christmas Day 1892, hence her name, as the daughter of Sydney Olivier, 1st Baron Olivier and Margaret Cox.
 A cousin was the actor Sir Laurence Olivier.
 She attended the progressive Bedales School in Petersfield, Hampshire.
 Later she was a member of both the Bloomsbury Group and Rupert Brooke's group of Cambridge Neopagans.
 For a while, she and Brooke were in a relationship.

 Early life

 She met the poet Rupert Brooke at a supper party in May 1907, prior to a meeting of the Cambridge Fabians which her father had been invited to address.
 She was fifteen and he was twenty.
 He was captivated by the shy intelligent schoolgirl and began to bombard her with letters, initiating a correspondence that was to last until his death in 1915.
+She became a member of a group of friends that Virginia Woolf called the "neo-pagans".
+The group included Dorothy Layton, Rupert Brooke, Helen Verrall, her sister Margery Olivier, Bill Hubback, Eva Spielman, Jerry Pinsent and Dolly Rose.

 Some of Brooke's early poems, such as "The Hill", were written about and for his first love, Noël Olivier.
 Up to the time of her death in April 1969, she steadfastly refused publication of the letters which Brooke had written to her.